 You’re all telling the same story.

 I have a story for ya, I suck at life pretty much 75% of the time.
-I complain more than I want to admit, my 9-5 is far from perfect, my bedroom often looks like a tornado ripped through, I have a water bottle graveyard in my car, I am the clumsiest person you’ll ever meet, and even more so when I’ve had too much wine.
-(Que. video of me falling on my face last month because my shoelaces became entangled after having too much wine).
+I complain more than I want to admit, my 9-5 is far from perfect, my bedroom often looks like a tornado ripped through, I have a water bottle graveyard in my car, I am the clumsiest person you’ll ever meet, and sometimes I embrace these things and other times I feel like I need to be better.